Home Guides and Articles

 • Anchor Pate/Flue Adaptor: The vast majority of fireplaces, stoves, and inserts need an anchor plate (usually for zero clearance and masonry fireplaces) or a flue adaptor (usually for stoves and direct vent fireplaces) to use a particular kind of chimney system.
 For example, if you purchase a zero clearance wood-burning fireplace with an 8" flue and want to use the Simpson DuraVent DuraTech chimney pipe, you would need to use the DuraTech All-Fuel Chimney Pipe Masonry and Zero-Clearance Fireplace Anchor Plate.
 Similarly, if you purchase a wood burning stove with a 6" flue and want to use Simpson DuraVent DVL double-wall stove pipe, you would need the DuraVent DVL 6-Inch Double-Wall Stovepipe to Stove Flue Adaptor.

 While many stove pipe and direct vent pipe systems use 90-degree and 45-degree elbows, Class A chimney pipe systems do not allow for more than a 30-degree elbow.
 In fact, you'll need two elbows if offsetting Class A chimney pipe — an elbow to start the offset and another one to end the offset.
-For this reason, most Class A chimney manufacturers only sell elbows in kits that have two elbows and an elbow strap for support.
+For this reason, most Class A chimney manufacturers only sell elbows in kits with two elbows and an elbow strap for support.
 Also, only a limited amount of offset is permitted (usually no more than just over 3 feet or less) between the two elbows.
-Using the two elbows to offset Class A chimney pipes optimizes your chimney's performance and protects against drafting and flow problems.
+Using the two elbows to offset Class A pipes optimizes your chimney's performance and protects against drafting and flow problems.

 • Ceiling Support Box/Thimble: These components are necessary for use when the pipe is exposed and exiting the room where the appliance is located.
 If you are venting vertically through the ceiling/roof, you will need a ceiling support box or a round ceiling support.
 If you are venting horizontally through the wall, you will need a thimble.
-In stove pipe systems, these components will serve not only as support pieces but also as the transition point from stove pipe to Class A chimney.
+In stove pipe systems, these components will serve as support pieces and as the transition point from stove pipe to Class A chimney.
 In direct-vent systems, these will be used only for support, as there is no transition to another kind of pipe.

 • Chimney Pipe Buying Guide

 • Chimney Tee/Tee Support: When your chimney system passes through the wall, you will need a tee and tee support to serve as a 90-degree bend to turn your chimney up toward your roof.
-Tees are most commonly used as connectors between stove pipe and Class A chimney systems, as the pipe that exits the home needs to be turned 90-degrees to run vertically up to the roof for termination.
+Tees are most commonly used as connectors between stove pipe and Class A chimney systems, as the pipe that exits the home needs to be turned 90 degrees to run vertically up to the roof for termination.
 All Class A chimney tees will need tee support as the base support point for the vertical pipe.

 Summary